CircuitVerse/Blog/content/posts/Tanmoy_Sarkar_Phase_1_Report.md

 ---

-This blog is dedicated to my progress in the first phase of Google Summer of Code  2023.
+This blog is dedicated to summarise the progress for the first phase of the project "Improve the Development Experience" in Google Summer of Code'2023.

 ## About My Project